EyeDaleHim/Crow-Engine/docs/overview.md

 This design allows game logic to be defined in external data files (like JSON), making it easy to modify without recompiling code.

+Keep in mind while this is very powerful, these data files can often get verbose, in some cases, modifying the source code can become necessary in niche cases.

 ---

 ### Core Data Structures